PLAY-Network/PlayGodotSDK/README.md

 ## Support and Issues
 - For any issues encountered, refer to the `Issues` section of this repository.
-- You can also contact RGN developers directly.
+- You can also contact Play SDK developers directly.